gregabbott/glon/README.md

-# GLON.
-The list based data format.
+# GLON: The list based data format.

-[GLON](https://glon.pages.dev/) stands for Greg's List Object Notation.
-GLON is an easy to read and write data format that builds on the traditional bullet point list.
-It defines maps without braces, arrays without brackets, and strings without quotes.
-As GLON keeps all characters free for use in values and keys, it plays well with the features of other plain text formats: from [[Wikilinks]] and #hashtags, to \[links]() and **bold**.
-The GLON software, written in vanilla JavaScript, converts JSON to GLON and GLON to JSON.
-It handles the basics and has hooks for custom functions.

-Visit [the GLON website](https://glon.pages.dev/) for more about this Markdown compatible format, the GLON software, and all features of both.
-The site features documentation with live examples and a two way GLON to JSON converter.
+Greg's List Object Notation uses the traditional bullet point list as the basis for an easy to read and write plain text data format called GLON.
+GLON supports the same data types as JSON, allows comments in keys and values, and works as a valid Markdown list.
+GLON's minimal syntax needs no brackets, braces or quotes to define its arrays, maps or strings.
+GLON lets you separate keys and values with colons OR equals, and lets you indent lines with tabs OR spaces.
+When using GLON and other plain text formats together, you can continue to enjoy their features.
+As GLON keeps all characters free to use in keys and values, it plays well with everything from [[wikilinks]] and #hashTags to **bold** and \[external](links).

+Visit [the GLON website](https://glon.pages.dev/) for documentation with live examples, and a playground that runs the GLON software.
+Written in vanilla JavaScript with no dependencies, the GLON software works as a configurable two way GLON to JSON converter.
+Its various options include choosing whether to parse types or keep everything as strings.
+The GLON to JSON convertor also comes with hooks for custom functions.
+These functions can act on the data they receive, and optionally return different data to use instead.

 You can support GLON at <a href=https://www.buymeacoffee.com/gregabbott>Buy Me A Coffee</a> and <a href=https://ko-fi.com/gregabbott>Ko-fi</a>.